asimonder/asimonder.github.io/_pages/postdoc-wind.md

 #### Project Description
 Accurately predicting the combined effects of atmospheric turbulence and ocean wave loading on offshore wind turbines is a critical challenge in renewable energy.
 This project will focus on developing a numerical framework for coupled aero-hydrodynamic analysis of complete turbine systems.

-The central task is to implement a wall-modeled immersed-boundary (WM-IB) method within a two-phase VOF-LES solver (OpenFOAM).
+The central task is to implement a wall-modeled immersed-boundary method within a two-phase VOF-LES solver (OpenFOAM).
 The resulting framework will enable large-scale simulations of complete turbine systems, including power production, wake interactions, and unsteady structural loads under operational and extreme conditions.

 #### Candidate Profile
 - PhD in Mechanical, Aerospace, or Ocean Engineering, Applied Mechanics, or a related field